What Is NPM? A Simple Guide to Node Package Manager

 How do I check my npm version?

 To check your npm version, open your terminal or command prompt and run the command npm -v.
-This will display the version number of npm currently installed on your system.
+This will display the npm version currently installed on your system.

 What is a package in npm?